Learn to Code - Fundamentals Training in Sweden

 Nearly 60% of people think computer coding is an important skill for today's job market and nearly 50% of people would like to learn how to program a computer.

-This course will introduce you to coding (aka programming, software development) and will take you through the basics in an engaging and supportive environment.
-You will build your first application so you can really experience how code works, see it in action and understand the fundamentals.
+You will build your first program so you can really experience how code works, see it in action and understand the fundamentals.

 • The course assumes no prior knowledge of coding.
 You will need to be familiar with using a computer as a user (e.g. using email, office applications and web sites) but no technical computer skills are required or assumed.

-Dual monitor setup is required for when attending this course via the QA Attend from Anywhere delivery method.
+Dual monitor setup is required for when attending this course virtually

 • Read and write basic code